National Archery in the Schools Program

 The following links to the NASP curriculum: https://www.naspschools.org/resources/learning-center

 National Archery in the Schools (NASP) follows these basic principles:

 • NASP is taught during school for 2-8 weeks

 • NASP teaches target archery

 • NASP lessons are presented by NASP-trained teachers

 • NASP equipment is identical from student to student

 NMDGF Archery Coordinator

-Contact the New Mexico Department Game and Fish R3 Program Manager to get the latest training information.
+Contact the New Mexico Department of Game and Fish Archery Education Coordinator to get the latest training and tournament information.